The shift to mutationism is documented in our language

 - the idea that mutation supplies “raw materials” to selection (see Why Size Matters)

-- the “mutation is random” doctrine (this may seem odd, but my position is that “mutation is random” is universally misinterpreted as an ontological claim about the nature of mutation, but as such has no valid justification: it is better understood as a paradigm-defining heuristic to the effect that mutation is unimportant, and therefore need not be studied)
+- the “mutation is random” doctrine (“mutation is random”, in my view, is misinterpreted as an ontological claim about the nature of mutation, but as such has no valid justification: it is better understood as a paradigm-defining heuristic to the effect that mutation is unimportant, and therefore need not be studied, as per Ch.
+1 of Fisher, 1930)

 - Dobzhansky T. 1955.
 Genetics and the Origin of Species.
 New York: Wiley & Sons, Inc.